svt/orm/README.md

 ## What it is

 ORM is a reverse proxy configuration generator.
-It generates configuration for haproxy and varnish to perform HTTP routing and rewriting, backed by a user friendly YAML config format called ORM rules with built-in collision detection.
+It generates configuration for HAProxy and Varnish to perform HTTP routing and rewriting, backed by a user friendly YAML config format called ORM rules with built-in collision detection.

 ORM has been used in production at SVT since 2018, handling thousands of requests per second.
 16 different teams (and growing) manages their own rules in a shared repository with around 600 rules.